 Which product lines need the most improvement?

-Then, review the granular details that reveal the consequences of your current operational practices.
-These insights can yield crucial improvements.
+Next, dive into the granular details to uncover the impact of your current operational practices.
+These insights can lead to crucial improvements.

 4. Create a system to access, manage and store big data.